Integrating Corporate Sustainability Reporting Directive (CSRD) in Corporate Performance Management

 For a group of large, listed companies, ESG reporting is regulated by the Non-Financial Reporting Directive (NFRD).
 These companies are allowed to choose from different reporting frameworks, such as:

-In addition, these companies experience an increase in data volumes, challenging operational teams to rapidly integrate new data reporting standards into their reporting processes.
+In addition, these companies experience increased data volumes, challenging operational teams to integrate new data reporting standards into their reporting processes rapidly.

-Regulation to hold companies accountable for their social and environmental impact was limited under the NFRD, which caused incomparable reports and unreliable data.
+Regulation to hold companies accountable for their social and environmental impact is limited under the NFRD, which caused incomparable reports and unreliable data.

-As a result, the European Union (EU) announced it is working on a new sustainability directive, named the Corporate Sustainability Reporting Directive (CSRD), and is aimed to be in effect by 2024 (Fiscal Year 2023).
+As a result, the European Union (EU) announced it is working on a new sustainability directive, named the Corporate Sustainability Reporting Directive (CSRD), and aims to be in effect by 2024 (Fiscal Year 2023).

-The CSRD regulation will require more European companies to comply with standards that will improve the reliability and comparability of the social and environmental impact of companies.
-These standards are compiled by the European Financial Reporting Advisory Group (EFRAG), based on the existing sustainability reporting standards.
+The CSRD regulation will require more European companies to comply with standards that will improve the reliability and comparability of companies’ social and environmental impact.
+Based on the existing sustainability reporting standards, the European Financial Reporting Advisory Group (EFRAG) compiles these standards.